woj-tek/petozoltan.github.io/_posts/2016-07-13-how-to-handle-warnings.md

 This is the most painful one.
 Developers do not turn on the displaying of warnings in their local development tools.
 They hide the warnings, so *they continuously commit a lot of warnings* all the time.
 So while they are talking about how to decrease their count, they still increase it.

 Unfortunately the default setting of IDEs is that warnings are turned off, suggesting that this is the good approach.
 But it is not.
-I suggest that the "default setting" should be to turn on all of them and then hide some of them.
-Which ones should be ignored can be discussed by the team.
+I recommend that the "default setting" should be to turn on all of them.
+And then the team can agree on a few ones that ones should be ignored.

 ### Understand what warnings are

 It seems that warnings are still the stepchildren of software development.
 Something annoying that can be ignored.
-The root problem is that we do not understand what warnings are.
+The root problem is that we probably do not understand what warnings are.

 Warnings point to real problems in our source code. *Warnings are potential bugs.* Actually they *are* bugs, because most of the bugs are caused by incorrect code parts, which could be detected via warnings.

 Moreover, warnings point to deeper structural problems in the code, which are not simple to fix.
 Probably that is why we do not like them.
 (For example, unused parameters are usually a sign of bad class hierarchy.)

 There is no fundamental difference between warnings and errors!
 They differ only in the arbitrary level what we assign to them.
-You can set it in your IDE.
+You can set it in your IDE:

 ![](https://petozoltan.github.io/warning-levels.png)